 Again, remember to practice a lot.
 You don’t need to build a full-on web page with every video lecture.
 Just have an HTML file with a few elements that you can practice your CSS skills on.

-Trust me, you can try out different CSS rules and tricks on just a handful of HTML content for hours!
+Trust me, you can spend hours and days trying out different CSS rules and tricks on just a handful of HTML content.
+It never gets boring!

 Recommended: The Best HTML and CSS Courses for Beginners